What to Do When Pulled Over for DUI in Hillsborough County

 Drinking and Driving in Hillsborough County

-If you were drinking and driving in Hillsborough County (Tampa, Florida) and subsequently stopped by a police officer, you are immediately suspected of DUI or driving under the influence even if you’re not intoxicated.
+If you were drinking and driving in Hillsborough County (Tampa, Florida) and subsequently stopped by a police officer, you are immediately suspected of DUI or driving under the influence, even if you’re not intoxicated.
 First and foremost, you need to remain calm.
 As difficult as this can be, it’s important.
 Staying calm will help you be more aware of what you need to do.
-You must act courteous and polite.
+You must act courteously and politely.
 Refer to the Hillsborough County officer as “sir,” “ma’am,” or “officer.”
-Keep in mind the officer is under stress every time they pull a car over, even your’s.
-Police officers have a dangerous job and approaching an unfamiliar car is no different.
+Keep in mind the officer is under stress every time they pull a car over, even yours.
+Police officers have a dangerous job, and approaching an unfamiliar car is no different.

-Secondly, have all of your driving information prepared and ready to hand over; that is your driver’s license, registration, and insurance.
+Secondly, have all of your driving information prepared and ready to hand over, that is, your driver’s license, registration, and insurance.
 Having your info handy ahead of time will benefit you in this situation.
-When pulled over you’re likely to get nervous and possibly shaky.
-Fumbling papers looks bad.
+When pulled over, you’re likely to get nervous and possibly shaky.
+Fumbling papers look bad.
 Keep your information in a folder or envelope located in your glove box or center console.
 Your driver’s license should be easily accessed in your purse or wallet.
 Having your information in order will lessen the chance of officers thinking you are inebriated.

 “Have you been drinking?”
 If you say yes, prepare for the full roadside DUI Test.
-If you lie and say no, additional charges may be brought against you, and if you show signs of being intoxicated you will more than likely have the full roadside DUI test anyway.
+If you lie and say no, additional charges may be brought against you, and if you show signs of being intoxicated, you will more than likely have the full roadside DUI test anyway.
 Rather than saying no, you should answer, “I’d rather not say.”
-If the officer asks you to breath or blow in his or her face, simply say “no, sir/ma’am.”
-If the officer asks how much have you had to drink, reply with “I’d rather not say.”
-Do not say “I’m not sure” or “I forgot.”
+If the officer asks you to breathe or blow in his or her face, simply say, “No, sir/ma’am.”
+If the officer asks how much you have had to drink, reply with “I’d rather not say.”
+Do not say, “I’m not sure” or “I forgot.”
 This only implies to the officer that you are too intoxicated to remember.

 “Please step out of the car”